Cray-HPE/etcd-operator/README.md

-# THIS IS A TRACKED REPO! (https://github.com/coreos/etcd-operator)
+# THIS IS A TRACKED REPO! (originally https://github.com/coreos/etcd-operator and more recently https://github.com/cbws/etcd-operator)

 # etcd operator